shervinea/cheatsheet-translation/hu/cheatsheet-deep-learning.md

 **49. Q-learning ― Q-learning is a model-free estimation of Q, which is done as follows:**

-&#10230; Q-tanulás ― A Q-tanulás a Q egy modelmentes becslése:
+&#10230; Q-tanulás ― A Q-tanulás a Q minőségfüggvény egy modellmentes becslése:

 <br>